All Episodes

 How are you?

-And if there's a campaign already in place, so you take advantage of the fact that, hey, look, we told you this was gonna happen, but you didn't listen to us, but we told you it was gonna happen, and now what you need to do is vote those people out of Congress that voted for this stuff because they knew it was gonna happen, they knew that you're gonna be paying higher rates, and there you go.
+And if there's a campaign already in place to take advantage of the fact that, hey, look, we told you this was going to happen, but you didn't listen to us, but we told you it was going to happen.

-Frustrates me to say so.
+Frustrates me to say so, but there's one potential problem.

 And don't doubt me on this.

-Right now, the Republican brand, if you will, is so mired in negativity, that nobody wants them to be right.
+Right now, the Republican brand, if you will, is so mired in negativity that nobody wants them to be right.

 I understand that.